Adit1414/AP-Assignment2-2023051/README.md

 ## Usage

 ### 1. Running the Program
-- The program contains various classes for managing students, professors, courses, TAs, and handling feedback.
+- The program contains various classes for managing students, professors, courses, TAs, handling feedback etc.
 - Each user type can interact with the system according to their role and privileges.
+- When the program starts, it asks for login or signup.
+Some data has been initialized with seedData function.
+- I have included two functions which test TA functionality and Feedback functionality automatically in the beginning of each run

 ### 2. Exception Handling
 - The system uses custom exceptions to manage errors, and appropriate try-catch blocks are used to catch and handle these exceptions gracefully.